wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

   }
 }
 ```
-but as easy to write, we dont do it like that.
+In order to write easily, we dont do it like that.

 In css file, any words in front of open brace  could be treated as name correctly.
-But in Javascript file, colon marks means the split the key and the value in key-value data liks object either json, and `@` means `decorator` in es7.The quotye marks have a guaranty of having the keyname compiled correctly.
+But javascript's rule is quite differ from css.
+In Javascript file, colon is a separator to depart the key and the value in key-value data liks object and json data, and `@` means `decorator` in es7.
+The quotation marks(eithor single quotation or double one) have a guaranty of having the key-name compiled correctly.

 ```javascript
 var styles = {